Spanish A Level

 Course Overview

-Learning a language is an amazing experience, particularly if you enjoy finding out how languages work, discovering patterns, losing yourself in books and films, learning about new cultures and travelling.
-As a Spanish A Level student, you will learn the intricacies of the Spanish grammar, giving you a deeper insight in the inner workings of the English language and making you a better communicator.
+Learning a language is an amazing experience, particularly if you enjoy finding out how languages work, discovering patterns, losing yourself in books and films, and learning about new cultures and traveling.
+As a Spanish A Level student, you will learn the intricacies of the Spanish grammar, giving you a deeper insight in the inner workings of the English language and make you a better communicator.

-Over the two years of study you will focus on four key objectives: the understanding and appropriate reaction to spoken and written language, expressing complex ideas, and the ability to analyse, evaluate and criticise original texts.
+Your two years of study will focus on the following key objectives; understanding and appropriate reaction to spoken and written language, expressing complex ideas, and the ability to analyse, evaluate and criticise original texts.
+In addition to being able to understand and interpret both written and spoken language, you will develop your analytical and research.

-Being able to interact with people in their own language will open doors to a wondrous world of possibilities.
-With over 400 million Spanish speakers worldwide, the importance of Spanish as a world language continues to grow.
+Being able to interact with people in their own language will open the doors to a wondrous world of possibilities.
+With over 400 million Spanish speakers worldwide, the importance of Spanish as a world language is increasingly appreciated.

 Year 1 Modules